Introduction to the Council

 GiveBIG is a statewide generosity campaign organized by 501 Commons on the Washington Gives platform.
 This event is open to IRS tax-exempt organizations serving and headquartered in Washington State.
 Next year’s GiveBIG will culminate on May 3-4, 2022.

 Through GiveBIG Washington nonprofits raise funds online and connect with new donors.
 501 Commons, provides trainings, tools, and support so nonprofits of all sizes and missions are successful.

 Because of GiveBIG nonprofits…

-Engage supporters who reach out to their network of friends, family, and colleagues through customized FUNdraising Campaigns.
+Engage supporters who reach out to their network of friends, family, and colleagues through fundraising pages.

 Benefit from a $500,000+ marketing campaign, largely created through in-kind donations from our marketing partners.

 Connect with people who want to volunteer and advocate for their vital missions.

 The role of the council is advisory.
 501 Commons may not follow a recommendation of the council when, in its judgment, doing so would be to the detriment of the campaign or the stability of the partners producing the giving day.
 The council will operate with full transparency and with the involvement of all members.